BrewToolsDev/covidgrapher/README.md

 Uses matplotlib, PIL, Tkinter, Flask, and tweepy.
 Has basic examples of usage with Discord and Twitter.

-Covid Data provided by covidtracking.com
+Covid19 metadata provided by covidtracking.com

 API data licensed under Creative Commons CC BY 4.0.